-The USGS Alaska Science Center Water Resources Office continuously monitors surface water, groundwater, and water quality parameters across the state.
+The Alaska Science Center continuously monitors surface water, groundwater, and water quality parameters across the state.
 Monitoring sites are operated in cooperation with various local, State, or Federal agencies.

-The USGS Alaska Science Center is researching streambed scour at bridges through scour monitoring, hydrodynamic modeling, and data collection during high flows.
+The Alaska Science Center, in cooperation with the Alaska Department of Transportation and Public Facilities, is researching streambed scour through scour monitoring, hydraulic modeling, and data collection during high flows.

 Streamflow data collected by the USGS are used to compute flood frequency, flow duration, low-flow frequency, and streamflow record extension.
 These estimates are used by water resource planners and managers for designing infrastructure, managing floodplains, and protecting life, property, and aquatic resources.

 The Alaska Science Center monitors mass balance at two glaciers in distinct climate regimes in Alaska and conducts research on the linkages between glaciers, ecosystems, and streamflow.